 Again, it comes back to producing high-quality content.
 Leverage social proof by including social media “share” buttons on your “thank you” page so that once your prospect has claimed your well-researched ebook, she can share it with everyone in her network.

-To begin creating your own SEO landing page and start capitalizing on search traffic, start here with one of Instapage’s 100+ professional templates.
+To begin creating your own SEO landing page and start capitalizing on search traffic, sign up for an Instapage Enterprise demo today.